 - Eyelid skin cancers are usually painless.

-- They do not usually affect the vision, and do not cause pain or redness in the eye itself until the advanced stages of cancer.
+- They do not usually affect the eye or vision until the advanced stages of cancer.

 As with any skin cancer on the body, the earlier an eyelid skin cancer is diagnosed and treated, the better the chances for cure.